DFE-Digital/technical-guidance/README.md

 Once the pull request is merged, the deploy Github action workflow runs the build and pushes the static site to GOV.UK PaaS.

+You will need to be a member of the DFE-Digital organization to publish changes.
+You may not have permission to push directly to the repository, and should create a fork and make a pull request from there instead.

 [branch protection]: https://help.github.com/articles/about-protected-branches/

 ## Accessibility testing